leangjia/blender_docs/trunk/blender_docs/manual/getting_started/installing/index.rst

    - It can be freely customized.

 The procedure for installing a binary, either the latest stable release or a daily build, is the same.
-Follow the steps for your operating system.
+Follow the steps for your platform.

 .. note::